 - The avoidance of costly reworks and change orders through early dispute resolutions.

 - The opportunity to have open discussions about any questions brought up by the project leaders and other project members.

 Questions that can be asked during pre-construction meetings

 There is no shortage of questions that are asked during pre-construction meetings, but we thought that we would list a few of the most common below:

 - Who is responsible for performing quality control and assurance procedures?
-What are their titles and individual responsibilities?

 - Who has authority for various issues and how will those problems be solved?

 - We would like to move some of our electrical outlets.
 Can we discuss this now and make the changes?